Clare’s thriving practice has helped countless mothers and newborns form healthy and positive feeding experiences.

 Yes.
 In addition to home & hospital visits, I also see clients in my consulting room in Putney (Erpingham Road, Putney SW15 1BG).

-I normally see a client once, for one hour only.
+I normally see a client once, for a 60-75 minute consultation.
 It is very unusual for a client to need a second session.
 This is usually enough time to resolve the problem and then explain how breastfeeding works.
 I will discuss:

-I charge £140 for a consultation at my house in Putney (Erpingham Road, Putney SW15 1BG), which normally lasts about one hour or longer if needed.
+I charge £150 for a consultation at my house in Putney (Erpingham Road, Putney SW15 1BG), which normally lasts about 60-75 minutes or longer if needed.
 I charge more for doing home visits to reflect the time involved and charges will vary depending on how far I have to travel.